 Creating New Vocations for India’s Rural Youth

-At 18 years old, Suresha had already completed his schooling, and even taken an additional course at an Industrial Training Institute.
+At 18 years old, Suresha had already completed his schooling, and even taken an additional course at an industrial training institute.
 Still, he felt no closer to creating a solid future for himself.
 Walking around his rural hometown of Bannikodu village in Davangere, India, Suresha couldn’t see an avenue to a prosperous livelihood.
-That is, at least, until he passed by Bannnikodu’s community center, where he spotted a poster announcing an agricultural fellowship program for rural youth.
+That is, until he passed by Bannnikodu’s community center, where he spotted a poster announcing an agricultural fellowship program for rural youth.

-Despite his drive and education, Suresha had also been considering a factory job lately, but he was hesitant to leave his home and his family in search of work and an uncertain future.
-But seeing that poster for the Cargill Agri Fellow (CAF) Program at the community center, he hoped for a new life path.
+Despite his drive and education, Suresha had also been considering a factory job, but was hesitant to leave his home and his family in search of work and an uncertain future.
+However, after seeing the poster for the Cargill Agri Fellow (CAF) program at the community center, he hoped for a new life path.

 Today, Suresha has made himself and his family proud, and is an inspiration for his peers in the village.
 Diligently applying all the knowledge acquired during his training, Suresha is working to maximize the potential of his family farm, and is even starting new initiatives of his own.
 The change is visible on the farm, where he has implemented good agricultural practices like vermicomposting, changed the cropping pattern, and added livestock to the farming portfolio.

 He explains, “Now I calculate the production cost and revenue from all my agricultural activities and plan farming activities accordingly in our three acres of land.
 Earlier my family cultivated paddy, vegetables, and betel vine following traditional practices.
 I changed the cropping in our land (to grow more vegetables), as they are more profitable, and am now cultivating sorghum as fodder for my two cows.”